Felipe Gabuco

-Felipe Gabuco (born May 26, 1916, date of death unknown) was a Filipino boxer who competed in the 1936 Summer Olympics.
+Felipe Sevilla Gabuco (May 26, 1916 – February 23, 1986 in Makati) was a Filipino boxer who competed in the 1936 Summer Olympics.
 In 1936 he was eliminated in the first round of the featherweight class after losing his fight to Theodore Kara.

 1936 Olympic results

 Below is the record of Felipe Gabuco, a Filipino featherweight boxer who competed at the 1936 Berlin Olympics: